The project has its own dedicated website "http://www.abusednomore.org/"

 The Abused no More (AnM) project is an EU funded 3 year programme that aims to create, support, develop and serve strategic partnerships in the area of youth-led training, educational and awareness raising activities that will allow better integration of marginalised youth particularly those from migrant groups putting an emphasis on gender based abuse and persecution.

-AnM also aims to improve services that are being provided to young people making them legally literate in order to resolve daily issues.
+AnM also aims to improve services that are being provided to young people making them legally literate in order to resolve daily issues with a focus on human rights education.
 The project is supported by Erasmus+ (Key Action 2), and is delivered in partnership with 4 European Partners namely Stowarzyszenie Interwencji Prawnej (Poland), KISA - Action for Equality, Support, Antiracism (Cyprus), Anziani e Non Solo (Italy) and Romanian U.S. Alumni Association (Romania).
 The IARS International Institute is the coordinator for the programme under the leadership of its Founder and Director Dr. Theo Gavrielides.

-IARS previously ran The AnM project with support from Comic Relief for 3 years.
-The project focused on the impact of gender-related abuse of marginalised women.
-IARS supported a group of Black and minority ethnic women from migrant and refugee groups to carry out their own research into their peers’ experiences of health and legal services.
+The project is built on IARS past experience and partnership with Comic Relief.
+IARS previous work in this area focused on the impact of gender-related abuse of marginalised women.
+During that time, IARS supported a group of Black and minority ethnic women from migrant and refugee groups to carry out their own research into their peers’ experiences of health and legal services.
 The user-led research sought to provide insight into what these women themselves require; what makes them feel safe and listened to; and what makes it easier for them to access the services and support they need.
 The findings were published and then used to construct user-led training for professionals in the UK.
 The project also aimed to build strategic partnerships in the UK that will allow the improvement of services to this group.
 We engaged an active group of 20 refugee and migrant women who were leading on the programme.
 With the support of Erasmus+, we are able to continue the positive impact of the project and bring its impact to the European stage with a focus on young refugee and asylum seeking women.

 If you would like to get involved in the programme please contact email@example.com